hai-nguyen-van/thinkpad-x1/README.md

 Enhancing Ubuntu 12.04 LTS on a ThinkPad X1 machine
 ==============

 *Design* and *User Experience* (UX/UI) are topics that developers should never underestimate.
 In this way, customizing your favorite Linux distribution should give you a better work experience.
-Here are some tips I gathered and applied to [Ubuntu 12.04 LTS (Precise Pangolin)](http://releases.ubuntu.com/12.04/) on my [Lenovo ThinkPad X1](http://www.lenovo.com/mp/x1/index.html).
+Here is a cheatsheet that gathers tips I applied to [Ubuntu 12.04 LTS (Precise Pangolin)](http://releases.ubuntu.com/12.04/) on my [Lenovo ThinkPad X1](http://www.lenovo.com/mp/x1/index.html).

 ![Alt text](https://raw.githubusercontent.com/EmptyStackExn/enhancing-ubuntuprecise-thinkpadx1/master/images/desktop.png "A screenshot of my desktop")